PepsiCo (PEP)

 5. Revenue Growth

-With $92.37 billion in revenue over the past 12 months, PepsiCo is one of the most widely recognized consumer staples companies.
+With $93.93 billion in revenue over the past 12 months, PepsiCo is one of the most widely recognized consumer staples companies.
 Its influence over consumers gives it negotiating leverage with distributors, enabling it to pick and choose where it sells its products (a luxury many don’t have).
 However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing brands have penetrated most of the market.
-To accelerate sales, PepsiCo likely needs to optimize its pricing or lean into new products and international expansion.
+To expand meaningfully, PepsiCo likely needs to tweak its prices, innovate with new products, or enter new markets.

-As you can see below, PepsiCo’s sales grew at a sluggish 3.4% compounded annual growth rate over the last three years as consumers bought less of its products.
+As you can see below, PepsiCo grew its sales at a sluggish 2.8% compounded annual growth rate over the last three years as consumers bought less of its products.
 We’ll explore what this means in the "Volume Growth" section.

-Looking ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months, similar to its three-year rate.
-This projection doesn't excite us and suggests its newer products will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 3.4% over the next 12 months, similar to its three-year rate.
+This projection is underwhelming and suggests its newer products will not lead to better top-line performance yet.

 6. Volume Growth